-Leadership.
-Positivity.
-Loads of moxie.
-All of these traits are essential for a person in public administration.
+Leadership and positivity are some of the essential traits for a person in public administration.
 Channel your talents in leadership and communication towards something that can change people’s lives for the better.
-Dordt’s public administration emphasis prepares you for a wide range of work and service opportunities.
+Dordt’s public administration emphasis prepares you for a wide range of work and service opportunities in the public and nonprofit sectors.
 Find what God has instilled in your heart.
 Then let us help you apply it to your career.Request Info

 The public administration emphasis prepares you to be a mover and a shaker in your nonprofit, government agency, or social/civil service.
 You’ll have the chance to use your voice in a way that inspires and provides hope.
 And your education will give you the foundation to do it well.